 Eni is Italy's largest and most profitable company.
-The case traces Eni's 50-year history from its founding as a state-owned oil and gas company, through its privatization and restructuring during the 1990s, to its growth and success under its present CEO, Vittorio Mincato.
-The case surveys the state of Eni during the early part of 2003 and considers some of the challenges facing Mr. Mincato as he seeks to sustain and continue Eni's outstanding financial and operating performance under a strategy of "disciplined growth" and "core business focus."
+The case traces Eni's 50-year history from its founding as a state-owned oil and gas company through its privatization and restructuring during the 1990s, to its growth and success under its present CEO, Vittorio Mincato.
+The case surveys the state of Eni in February 2003 and considers some of the challenges facing Mr. Mincato as he seeks to sustain and continue Eni's outstanding financial and operating performance under a strategy of "disciplined growth" and "core business focus."

 The case deals with the analysis of corporate strategy for a large corporation.
-(By 2003, Eni was among the top-50 global corporations whether measured by sales or market capitalization.)
+(By 2004, Eni was the world's 47th largest corporation in the Financial Times' ranking of companies by market capitalization.)
 Eni is vertically integrated, international, and diversified across several industrial sectors.
-The case requires students to identify and analyze the rationale behind Eni's current corporate strategy and make recommendations for how Eni should allocate its resources across its different vertical levels, business sectors, and geographical areas of operation in the future.
+The case requires students to identify and analyze the rationale behind Eni's current corporate strategy and make recommendations for how Eni should allocate its resources across its different vertical levels, business sectors, and geographical areas of operation.